"What is Radiation Design?" -I hear you ask?

 When starting on their new project one of the main goals for Insomniac was to make a mascot for the playstation that could rival the likes of Mario, Sonic, Banjo & Croc!
 Now I highly doubt that the first idea that pops in to your head when someone says dragon is "cute", you probably default to those badass dragons from Reign of Fire blowing shit up!!!

-Spyro however, is more reminiscent of classic young heroes like Peter Pan:
+Spyro however, is more reminiscent of classic juvenile heroes like Peter Pan:

 Finally lets move on to our third core...